neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 The Swagger API, which lies between the AngularJS web application and the Neo4j database, exports a relevant subset of the above model like so.
 You can see the Swagger API in action [here](http://movieapi-neo4j.herokuapp.com/docs/).

-# Neo4j: Setting up the Database Server
+# Neo4j: Setting Up the Database Server

 ### Running Neo4j